seleniumbase/SeleniumBase/integrations/google_cloud/ReadMe.md

 #### Step 29.
 Run your new Jenkins job

 * Click on "Build Now"
-* If all goes well, you should be seeing new rows appear in your MySQL DB.
+* If all goes well, you should be seeing new rows appear in your MySQL DB tables.

 #### Step 30.
 Congratulations!
 If you made it this far, you're awesome!